gdbooks/LegacyOpenGL/Chapter7/Ex1.md

   * Assign the result to the member variable you created earlyer
 * In initialize, bind the new texture handle
 * In initialize, set the min and mag filters to linear
-* In initialize, load the texture into the
+* In initialize, load the texture data into the handle
+  * This can be done in 4 lines of code, again no helper function
+  * If you get stuck, look at the "Loading Help" sub page

 ## Adding some detail